 At the time, Magic was in early retirement following his HIV diagnosis.
 However, he badly wanted to play and would only do so with Larry Bird and Michael Jordan.

 Both superstars had reasons for not joining the team.
-Bird was nursing a back injury — no longer the invincible athletic forward he used to be.
-Eventually, Johnson convinced him.
+For Bird, he was nursing a back injury — no longer the invincible athletic forward he used to be.
+Eventually, though, Johnson convinced him.

 Larry Bird’s history of back injuries

 Larry Bird played 13 seasons against some of the most physical wings in NBA history, as well as two additional full seasons worth of playoff games.
 All of this aggravated his back injury, which doctors had to “unlock” at the end of his career just to get him on the court.

 This ultimately forced the star to retire early at age 35.

 Bird’s injury caught his fans by surprise.
 Initially, he deemed it a minor sore back, but the information confused fans even further as he missed 22 of the next 48 games.
 The back injury greatly affected his scoring.

 Despite the damage, he helped the Celtics advance in the 1991 NBA Playoffs, spending time in the hospital afterward instead of celebrating the win.
 At the end of that season, Bird’s back injury had led to a career-low field-goal percentage of 45%.

 The 1991-92 campaign wasn’t much better.
 The Celtics star played just 45 games in what would become his final NBA season, and the team would go out in the second round of the playoffs.

 In the summer of ’92, Bird was about to call it quits on his basketball career.
 However, his old rival Magic Johnson called and convinced him to give it one more run.